crcx/retroforth/literate/RetroForth.md

 ~~~

 When making a set, I often want the values in the original
 order.
-The `set:from-results set:reverse` is a bit long, so
+The `set:counted-results set:reverse` is a bit long, so
 I'm defining a new `set:make` which wraps these.

 ~~~